Estimated reading time: 9 minutes

 Statistical Distributions

-Example Imagine you’re designing a survey.
-The distribution of responses to a particular question can help us understand the opinions of the population.
+Statistical distributions show the probabilities of different values for a random variable, making them essential in analyzing data.
+For example, imagine you’re designing a survey.
+In this case, the distribution of responses to a particular question can provide valuable insights, helping us better understand the opinions of the population.

 Engineering Applications: